margaretstorey/mixed-methods/mixed-methods.md

   introduction/methodology and makes an unexpected entrance in the discussion or limitations sections of the paper
-- **Smoke and mirrors:** Overselling a study as a multi-methodology or mixed method design when one study at best offers a token or anecdotal contribution to the research motivation or findings
+- **Smoke and mirrors:** Overselling a study as a multi-methodology or mixed method design when one approach at best offers a token or anecdotal contribution to the research motivation or findings
 - **Selling your soul:** Employing an additional method to appeal to a methodological purist during the review process that does not contribute substantively to the research findings